Unity Christian High School (Fulton): Growth

 Over the past three years, Unity began an aggressive campaign to increase student enrollment using primarily Open Houses, Radio Ads, and word of mouth.
 While student numbers have soared, Unity has also made many improvements to the building including: a Media Center filled with brand new computers, Smartboards in most of the classrooms, a new spacious Art room, and an Academic Support Center.

 To help support these improvements, the school board formed a team to research and create a thrift store.
 This team's work eventually led to the formation of Bargain Bonanza, a non-profit organization that passes its earnings on to Unity Christian Schools.

-Unity Christian has recently purchased land in Clinton, IA and has begun construction of a new campus at that location.
+Unity Christian relocated to a newly built facility in Clinton, Iowa in 2026.